-International Finance Corporation Project ID 36699
+Project ID 36699

-Environmental and Social Review Summary
+International Environmental and Social Review Summary

-6/1/2015 9:50:02 AM
+Finance Corporation 6/1/20159:50:02 AM

-1.0 Confidential
+oran let from 1.0 Confidential

-For purposes of security management the Rift Valley area has been divided into western and eastern areas.
-According to current legislation, security for the western side of the Rift Valley will be managed by the local police and for the western side of the block by the federal police, as this crosses two regions including the SNNP and Oromia.
-Currently, 19 local police provide security support to the Company.
-The Company provides the local police with in-kind compensation in the form of accommodation, transportation (AO personnel transport the security officers to specific locations) and meals.
-The Company does not provide any equipment to the local police.
+Company does not provide any equipment to the local police.
 For the use of private security AO has contractual agreements that indicates the type of security that will be provided, no-arms allowed, vetting and training requirements, and clauses related to ending contracts if violations occur and are not corrected.
 As part of their procedures all employees receive training on the policies and procedures of the company.
 To date no significant security events have occurred.
 Africa Oil will prepare a security risk assessment in proportionality to their current risks and develop management plans that will take into account the expected and future risk.
 The security management plans will be prepared in accordance to the requirements of PS4.
 These will be reviewed and updated as the project evolves and the security risk increases, additionally, the grievance mechanism currently in place will be enhanced to incorporate grievances in relation complaints regarding security forces.